Algorithms, hardness and graph products on a pursuit-evasion game: Introduction

-Regarding results in the spy game, Cohen et al. \cite{cohen18} proved in 2018 that the guard number is NP-hard in general graphs and a directed version is PSPACE-hard even in DAGs.
+In \cite{cohen18}, it was proved that the guard number is NP-hard in general graphs and a directed version is PSPACE-hard even in DAGs.
 The authors left open the question of the PSPACE-hardness on the undirected case and the question of the spy game on grids: ``\emph{Many open questions remain such as the characterization of the guard-number in other graph classes, e.g., in grids}'' \cite{cohen18}.
 Moreover, in 2020, it was proved \cite{cohen18alg} that the guard number is computable in polynomial time for trees by using Linear Programming and a fractional relaxation of the game.
 The authors also obtained an upper bound for the fractional guard number on the square grid $G_{n\times n}$, a parameter different from the guard number, which was proved to be equal in trees.